lanl/Nautilus/doc/sphinx/src/entity_tag.rst

 Entity Tag
 ===================================================================================================

+TODO: Add somewhere something along the lines of, "The objective for Nautilus's `EntityTag` is not to provide a new super-format that supports every possible use-case and replaces all similar formats in all codes.
+The primary value of `EntityTag` will initially be in the ability to translate between multiple formats in a consistent way, and to parse existing formats in a way that automatically handles all of their historical quirks.
+If customers choose to use `EntityTag` as their new internal representation, the Nautilus team will be pleased to continue supporting them."
+Then add a copy of https://xkcd.com/927/.

 The `EntityTag` class provides an identifier for atomic nuclei and particles.
 Nautilus provides a number of translators to bidirectionally convert between `EntityTag` and other formats commonly in use.
 The primary advantage that `EntityTag` provides beyond what can be found in other formats is